Flow around a Sphere#

 • Steady-state problem

-• Displays the importance of adaptative mesh refinement
+• Displays the importance of adaptive mesh refinement

 • Displays the effect of the Reynolds number on the convergence